thekimsplustwo/VanCityPropertyPulse/README.md

 Jieun was a central figure in the project, spearheading the initial brainstorming and meticulously setting up the infrastructure, including both frontend and backend architectures.
 Her robust technical skills and extensive knowledge were demonstrated through her development of a very large part of the project, covering various aspects such as property details, API flow, and database connections.
 Jieun's proficiency in both coding and technology extended to deploying the application and resolving critical issues.
 Her consistent assistance to other team members, along with her extraordinary leadership and balanced skill set, showcased a remarkable blend of technical mastery and collaborative spirit.
 Her commitment to excellence and ability to build complex components set a strong foundation for the project's success and marked her as an invaluable asset to the team.
 <br><br>
 ### **Chohyeon (Elly) Kim**
 Elly played a key role in the project.
-Throughout various iterations, she actively contributed to different frontend tasks, including the creation of the navigation bar, Search Input/Filter Option, and integration of features such as map box and social sharing on detail pages.
+Throughout various iterations, she actively contributed to different frontend tasks, including the creation of the navigation bar, Search Input/Filter Option, and integration of features such as MapBox and SNS sharing function on detail pages.
 Elly's efforts also extended to enhancing the detailed page, where she implemented a wealth of features to improve its functionality.
 Her dedication was evident in her continuous efforts to fix bugs and make improvements to the user interface, and her work on both the core functionalities and extra styling significantly enriched the overall project quality.
 <br><br>
 ### **Ji Young Kim**
 Ji Young's technical contributions include implementing the "MyPage" (user profile) section, working on both the client and the server sides to connect the user page.
-In addition to enhancing the user profile page, Ji Young introduced features like Google login and pagination; she also implemented the chat bot.
+In addition to enhancing the user profile page, Ji Young introduced features like Google Auth login and pagination; she also implemented the interactive Chat Bot through Microsft Power Platform.
 <br><br>
 ### **Chao Zhao**
 Chao contributed to the team's project through a balanced blend of organizational tasks and hands-on technical development.
 He researched for potential APIs and data sources.
-Chao's practical skills shone in the implementation of the functionality of comparisoñ.
-Notably, his expertise played a crucial role in overcoming deployment challenges, leading to the successful launch of the website, reflecting his knack for practical and timely solutions.
+Chao's practical skills shone in the implementation of the functionality of comparison.
+Notably, his expertise played a crucial role in overcoming deployment challenges, leading to the successful deployment of the website, reflecting his knack for practical and timely solutions.
 <br><br>
 ### **Christina Su**
 Christina actively engaged with the team.
 Her contributions to design mock-ups and feedback on visual aspects showcased her attention to detail.
 Throughout various iterations, she worked on key components such as the detailed page and enhancing the compare page for easier property comparisons.
 Christina's consistent support of other team members and determination to fulfill her tasks underscore her valuable role within the project.